linkoukou/QT_debarCOde/README.md

 # QT_debarCOde
-A debarcode software for nanopore sequencing.
+A debarcode tools for nanopore sequencing.